 For personal service by the Sheriff, the Clerk is required to direct process to the Sheriff of the county where the party is to be served.

 Process servers must be appointed by the court and may be requested by precipe to perform service.
 All court-appointed process servers are required to be at least 18 years old and cannot be a party to any action in which service is made.
+There is a $25.00 filing fee for the appointment.
+The forms to fill out are located on the Butler County Court of Common Pleas Website under the Local Rules of the court, in Appendix L.

 Personal service requires the Sheriff or process server to locate the named party, serve that person with the summons and complaint or other documents, and issue a return of service to the Clerk of Courts.
 The Clerk is responsible for promptly docketing the issuance of personal service on the appearance docket and making a similar entry when the return of service receipt is received.